 If you’re experiencing symptoms of a barbiturate overdose, call 911 immediately.
 You can also contact the American Association of Poison Control Centers at 800-222-1222.
 A representative of the poison control center can advise you on how to deal with an overdose.

 A barbiturate overdose occurs when someone takes too much of the medication.
 During an overdose, the body fails to metabolize the substance fast enough.
 When an overdose takes place, a person’s brain functioning decreases and they can possibly fall into a coma.

 According to the U.S. National Library of Medicine, barbiturate overdose symptoms can include:

-Overdosing on barbiturates can lead to accidental falls that can result in injuries to the head, neck or spine.
+Overdosing on barbiturates can also lead to accidental falls that can result in injuries to the head, neck or spine.
 A barbiturate overdose can also cause severe muscle damage, long-term kidney problems and miscarriage in pregnant women.

 Americans of all backgrounds can experience a barbiturate overdose.
-Celebrities are not impervious to the effects of overdose, and many Hollywood stars have experienced a barbiturate addiction or overdose.
+Celebrities are not impervious to the effects of an overdose, and many Hollywood stars have experienced a barbiturate addiction or overdose.

 Many celebrities have dealt with a barbiturate overdose, including:

 - Marilyn Monroe

 The high potential for addiction and overdose has led many medical experts to prescribe benzodiazepines instead of barbiturates.
 Benzodiazepines treat anxiety and other medical conditions.
 While still addictive, benzodiazepines are widely viewed as less dangerous than barbiturates.